canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 The final line of the output will be `PASS`.

-### [V-242466](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242466): The Kubernetes PKI CRT must have file permissions set to 644 or more restrictive.
+### [V-242466](https://www.stigviewer.com/stig/kubernetes/2024-06-10/finding/V-242466): The Kubernetes PKI CRT must have file permissions set to 644 or more restrictive

 #### Severity: Medium